SammyoRoy/SyncCircle/synccircle/README.md

 # Application Function

-SyncCircle is built to provide group scheduling between a group of friends being our target audience.
+SyncCircle is built to provide group scheduling with a group of friends being our target audience.
 The application is meant to be lightweight by design and therefore there is no string attached such as a user or group login.
-The UI offers a aesthetically pleasing and responsive design that complements the user experience when compared to competitiors.
+The UI offers an aesthetically pleasing and responsive design that complements the user experience when compared to competitiors.

 ## Available Scripts